open-telemetry/opentelemetry-ebpf-profiler/CONTRIBUTING.md

-To become a Code Owner, add your GitHub username to the [CODEOWNERS](.github/CODEOWNERS)] file with an entry for all files related to the interpreter code.
+To become a Code Owner, add your GitHub username to the [CODEOWNERS](.github/CODEOWNERS)] file with an entry for all files related to the component code.
 Be sure to tag the existing Code Owners, if any, within the PR to ensure they receive a notification.

 ### Maintainers